lewagon/data-setup/_partials/gcp_setup.md

   - Click on **Select a role** and choose `Quick access/Basic` then **Owner**, which gives full access to all ressources
   - Click on **CONTINUE**
   - Click on **DONE**
-- Download the service account json file:
+- Download the service account json file 🔑:
   - Click on the newly created service account
   - Click on **KEYS**
   - Click on **ADD KEY** then **Create new key**